 Aldi brand marshmallows have given me the best results for this recipe!
 Stay away from homemade marshmallows or any organic or natural marshmallows.
 For this recipe, we need marshmallows with additives for a bit of structure.

-Store the cookies in a sealed container for up to 5 days.
-If you need to stack them, place a piece of parchment paper in between so the marshmallow sticks to the paper instead of other cookies.
+Store the cookies flat in a sealed container for up to 5 days.
+If you need to stack them, place a piece of wax paper in between so the marshmallow sticks to the paper instead of other cookies.

 Freeze the baked cookies in an airtight container for one month.
 Remove individual cookies from the freezer and thaw at room temperature before enjoying.